givingjar/blog.givingjar.org/_posts/2017-03-15-how-to-enroll-in-paypal-giving-fund.md

 ## Troubleshooting

-If you get stuck during enrollment or need help administering your PayPal Giving Fund account, first check your email and PayPal's [Resolution Center][17].
+If you get stuck during enrollment or need help administering your PayPal Giving Fund account, first check your email and PayPal's [Resolution Center][17]{:target="\_blank"}.
 It's not uncommon for PayPal or PayPal Giving Fund to request additional information in one of those two places.

 In the case that a document is requested via email, ask that a case be opened in the Resolution Center so that you can be certain that the information is being provided securely to the correct recipient.

-If there is no information from PayPal in your inbox or the Resolution Center, you can ask for support on PayPal Giving Fund's [contact page][25].
+If there is no information from PayPal in your inbox or the Resolution Center, you can ask for support on PayPal Giving Fund's [contact page][25]{:target="\_blank"}.

 ## Thank You

-If you found this article helpful, please consider [donating][27] to Giving Jar.
+If you found this article helpful, please consider [donating][27]{:target="\_blank"} to Giving Jar.
 It only takes a few dollars to keep our servers running each month!

+> **Tip:** Looking for a summary of this article to share with your nonprofit?
+We made [a slide deck][28]{:target="\_blank"} for that!
+{:.tip}